siyangsun/courtyard/content/_index.md

 ## What is this place for?
 I've been taking scattered notes in [obsidian](https://obsidian.md/) for quite some time now and exploring the power of bidirectional links to discover unanticipated connections between ideas.
 Many of these ideas I collected ended up collecting dust.
 I figured I would [open up the garage door](notes/working-with-the-garage-door-open) and let some of that dust blow away.

-## How do I navigate this site?
+## How do you navigate this site?
-I've found the best way to navigate a digital garden is just like you'd navigate a "real" garden - by wandering from room to room based on what seems interesting.
-This can be done by clicking on any of the internal links.
+I've found the best way to navigate a digital garden is just how you'd navigate a "real" garden - by wandering from room to room based on what seems interesting.
+This can be done by clicking on any of the internal links throughout each page.
 There's also a map of the full layout of connected links at the bottom.
 A benefit of digitization is that you can also directly search for pages or keywords at the top.
 There are also tags that you can search.

 #### Current tags:
 - `#foundation`: pages with thoughts that are not fleshed out; might just contain bullets or links to other pages